Development¶

 The checks¶

-Continuous integration runs these on every push and pull request.
-Run them locally before you push.
+Continuous integration runs these checks on every push and pull request.
+Run them locally before pushing.

 uv run ruff format --check lairs tests # formatting